merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 anvi-pan-graph --pan-db 03_PAN/Ampluspelagibacter_kiloensis-PAN.db \
                --genomes-storage 03_PAN/Ampluspelagibacter_kiloensis-GENOMES.db \
                --external-genomes external-genomes.txt \
-               --max-edge-length -1 \
-               --gene-cluster-grouping-threshold 2 \
-               --grouping-compression 0.05 \
                --project-name 'Ampluspelagibacter_kiloensis' \
                -o 05_PANGRAPH/ \
                --output-pangenome-graph-summary \
-               --import-values start,stop,partial,call_type,length \
                --output-synteny-distance-dendrogram \
-               --n 100 \
-               --alpha 0.75 \
-               --beta_g 0.5 \
-               --beta_m 0.0 \
-               --min_contig_size 5 \
                --circularize
 ```

-The settings we use for this are:
-- no cutting of edges based on length
-- grouping nodes starting at chains of length 2
-- we set a project name
-- output summary tables for statistical analysis and plotting
-- import some extra layers from the pangenome
-- output a newick tree based on synteny distance
-- circularize the genomes based on graph overlaps
-- we want contigs to be at least 5 genes long
-- and some extra settings to weight the graph (alpha, beta_g, beta_m and n)

 Opening the {% include ARTIFACT name="interactive" text="anvi'o interactive interface" %} functions similarly to the one we used before to inspect the pangenome.
 Instead of {% include PROGRAM name="anvi-display-pan" %}, we use the program {% include PROGRAM name="anvi-display-pan-graph" %}.
 Experienced anvi'o users should feel right at home here and find many functions they already know.